2023 Best Allied Health Services Schools in Alabama

 Top 10 Best Allied Health & Medical Assisting Services Schools

-Our 2023 rankings named Herzing University - Birmingham the best school in Alabama for allied health and medical assisting services students.
-Herzing University - Birmingham is a small private not-for-profit school located in the large suburb of Birmingham.
+Our analysis found Herzing University - Birmingham to be the best school for allied health and medical assisting services students who want to pursue a degree in Alabama.
+Herzing University - Birmingham is a fairly small private not-for-profit school located in the suburb of Birmingham.

 After completing their degree, medical assisting graduates from Herzing University - Birmingham carry an average student debtload of $26,758.

-You’ll join some of the best and brightest minds around you if you attend South University, Montgomery.
-The school came in at #2 on this year’s Best Allied Health Services Schools in Alabama list.
-Located in the medium-sized city of Montgomery, South University, Montgomery is a private for-profit school with a fairly small student population.
+A rank of #2 on this year’s list means South University, Montgomery is a great place for allied health and medical assisting services students.
+Located in the medium-sized city of Montgomery, South University, Montgomery is a private for-profit school with a small student population.

 While working on their degree, medical assisting majors at South University, Montgomery accumulate an average of around $31,000 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $165.